TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1450.755 Recordkeeping

-a) A sponsoring broker shall keep, or cause to be kept, escrow records, transaction records, employment agreements and records reflecting the payment of compensation, as set forth in this Section.
+a) A sponsoring broker shall keep, or cause to be kept, at the sponsoring broker's physical or virtual principal office, escrow records, transaction records, employment agreements and records reflecting the payment of compensation, as set forth in this Section.

 A) Journals required by Section 1450.750(i)(1);